creachadair/taskgroup/README.md

 For example, suppose we have a group of tasks processing a complex search, and we want to aggregate the results.
-We can't do this from the same group that the workers are using, since it needs run until they have all completed.
+We can't do this from the same group that the workers are using, since it needs to run until they have all completed.
 On the other hand, creating two full groups is overkill, since we only need one additional goroutine.

 To handle such cases, the `Solo` type is helpful: